 High levels of stress, poor nutrition, and various food sensitivities can damage the tissue lining of the intestines, leading to several unwanted problems, including a "leaky gut."
 When this happens, foreign particles can enter the bloodstream through the digestive tract and wreak havoc on the body, causing inflammation and increased risk for autoimmune diseases.
 By repairing microscopic holes in the gut lining, bovine collagen can help to reduce symptoms of leaky gut and other digestive disorders such as IBS and Chrons.

 Promotes deeper sleep

-The most abundant amino acid in bovine collagen, glycine, has improved sleep quality in those who consume it before bed.
-It's also suggested that glycine can manage core body temperature and regulate blood sugar levels, associated with better sleep.
+The most abundant amino acid in bovine collagen, glycine, have improved sleep quality in those who consume it before bed.
+It's also suggested that glycine can manage core body temperature and regulate blood sugar levels, which is associated with better sleep.

-Marine collagen might be a better choice for those wanting faster results, those with hair skin and nails concerns, and those that don't eat cow products.
+Marine collagen might be a better choice for those wanting faster results, those with hair, skin, and nail concerns, and those that don't eat cow products.
 On the other hand, bovine is slightly cheaper and might be the better choice for those with gut problems.

 Best collagen supplements for hair regrowth

 - In combination with resistance training, a randomized controlled trial, Collagen peptide supplementation improves body composition and increases muscle strength in elderly sarcopenic men.

 - L-Glutamate supplementation improves small intestinal architecture and enhances the expressions of jejunal mucosa amino acid receptors and transporters in weaning piglets.

 - New therapeutic strategy for amino acid medicine: glycine improves the quality of sleep